Irène Jacob: Career

-Her performance in Three Colours: Red gained huge international recognition, bringing further offers from major American motion-picture studios.
-Jacob retreated from public attention and took nine months off, spending most of her time reading Tolstoy, Balzac, Singer, and several autobiographies.
+Following the release of Three Colours: Red, Jacob retreated from public attention and took nine months off, spending most of her time reading Tolstoy, Balzac, Singer, and several autobiographies.

 From 1995 to 1999, Jacob made a series of American and European films that met with varying degrees of commercial and critical success.
 In 1995, she appeared in six films, including Victory, with Willem Dafoe and Sam Neill; Michelangelo Antonioni's Beyond the Clouds; and Oliver Parker's adaptation of William Shakespeare's Othello, in which Jacob spoke all of her lines in English for the first time on film.
 In the following years, she made several moderately successful American films, including Incognito (1997); U.S. Marshals (1998), starring opposite Wesley Snipes and Tommy Lee Jones; The Big Brass Ring (1999), with William Hurt; and Spy Games (1999), with Bill Pullman and Bruno Kirby.

 Beginning in 2000, Jacob's film career slowed down, and after a series of independent, mostly European films, she revived her theatre career.
 In 2000, she played the title character in Madame Melville opposite Macaulay Culkin in London's West End.
 In 2016, she began appearing as a featured character in Season 3 of the Showtime series The Affair.

 In August 2018, Jacob appeared at the Edinburgh Festival in a one-hour dramatization of the novella La Maladie de la mort (The Malady of Death) by Marguerite Duras.
 Jacob played the role of the unseen narrator.

 Jacob is author of the book Big Bang published in 2019.